 We were a lot alike in many ways, very independent, rebellious of authority, we shared a love of music and pretty girls with blonde hair in summer dresses.

-We lived in the same apartment building and became good friends, playing guitar, riding dirt bikes, skydiving, snow skiing trips, working on in his convertible GTO and partying with all of his friends, which eventually became my friends.
+We lived in the same apartment building and became good friends, playing guitar, riding dirt bikes, skydiving, snow skiing trips, working on in his convertible GTO and partying with all of his friends.

 When he sang and played guitar, he reminded me of Jackson Brown.
 Hell….he even looks a little like him.

-After working for his dad’s company and a few other jobs he decided to branch out on his own and open a small music store with 4 teaching rooms.
+After working for his dad’s company and a few other jobs he decided to open a small music store.